Insurance Information 2016-17

-- Enrollment in CruzCare is part of the on-line waiver process.
-If you were unable to enroll through the on-line waiver – or you wish to cancel CruzCare, please submit the CruzCare Enrollment/Cancellation Form via fax or mail by the deadlines posted below
+- Enrollment in CruzCare is part of the online waiver process.
+If you were unable to enroll through the online waiver – or you wish to cancel CruzCare, please submit the CruzCare Enrollment/Cancellation Form via fax or email by the deadlines posted below.

 - Once you enroll you will be billed each subsequent quarter.

-- Only registered students who successfully waived USHIP/GSHIP are eligible to enroll in CruzCare
+- Only registered students who successfully waived UC SHIP are eligible to enroll in CruzCare.

 *NOTE REGARDING LATE CRUZCARE ENROLLMENT: We will accept one late CruzCare enrollment during your academic career and you will be enrolled for the remainder of the academic year (summer excluded).